By: Louis de Bernieres

 About halfway through the book, de Bernieres focuses a lot of time discussing many of the Great War details, and I would say this is the only part in the book that I felt needed to be shortened.
 There were too many back-to-back chapters from Mustafa Kemal and one of the book’s main characters, Karatavuk explaining the details of the war from their perspectives.
 I think this part of the book may be difficult for some readers, who may not be as interested in history, to get through.

-The end of the book focuses on the deportation of Greek Christians to Greece.
+The end of the book focuses on the deportation of Greek Christians living in Turkey.
 The perspective is shown through the villagers of Eskibahce.
 The utter shock the Christian villagers face when they are told they are going to their country, Greece, which they have never lived in.
-The sadness that is bestowed on the Muslim villagers who tearfully say goodbye to their friends.
-You see the love these villagers had for one another when the Muslim men decide to follow their Greek friends to their destination to guarantee their safe passage.
+The sadness that is bestowed on the Muslim villagers who tearfully say goodbye to their life long friends.
+You see the love these villagers had for one another when the Muslim men decide to follow their Greek friends to their destination to guarantee their safe passage to Greece (after horrifying stories of what was done to the Armenian people by the Turkish army).
 This is the love that is so rarely seen today between Christian and Muslims in most of the world.
-This chapter really brings the message of this book to light.

 What I learned from this book: